 The Muscle Shoals Living Center also offers an Outreach Program to the senior adults of our city.
 The Outreach Program was created to assist senior adults with various needs, enabling them to remain independent for as long as possible.
 There are many services and information available through this program such as:

-Carol Morris, Outreach Coordinator, is a State Health Insurance Assistance Program (SHIP) volunteer.
-She also assists other programs designed to assist elderly persons.
-Because many senior adults are physically unable to visit the center, Carol visits in the home of the individual to assist in evaluating their needs.
-Carol also serves on the board of the Masters Games of Alabama.
+Linda Troutt, Outreach Coordinator, assists with programs designed to assist elderly persons.
+Because many senior adults are physically unable to visit the center, Linda visits in the home of the individual to assist in evaluating their needs.
+If you need the services of the Outreach Program, you may contact Linda Troutt, Outreach Coordinator.

 Janet Nichols, Living Center Mgr.